Sejmou/anwesenheiten-manager/README.md

 Similar to Prisma, drizzle also features a typesafe schema.
 However, instead of generating a client from the CLI, we generate a schema.
 Tables, relations etc. from this schema can then be imported in any file that interacts with the DB.
 The schema is generated from the DB schema using `drizzle-kit`'s `introspect` command.

-To configure drizzle, create a file called `drizzle.config.ts` in the root folder of this project (check out the `drizzle.config.example.ts` file for reference).
-Then you should be able to run `npx drizzle-kit introspect:pg` to generate the drizzle client schema file.
+Drizzle is configured using a file called `drizzle.config.ts` in the root folder of this project.
+When running `npx drizzle-kit introspect:pg` to generate the drizzle client schema file, the data from this config file is also used to setup things correctly.

 ### Add other required secrets and API keys